mosecodes/spring5webapp/README.md

+Below is the original README for the Spring Framework 5 - Beginner to Guru course.
+I worked through the course and have completed the project, which results in a simple Spring web app that renders lists of books and authors on the local machine.

+The project showcases familiarity with Spring basics, including Initializr, Spring Boot, Maven project layouts, Spring MVC, and the Spring Web dependency.

 # Spring Framework 5: Beginner to Guru

 This repository is for an example application built in my [Spring Framework 5 - Beginner to Guru](https://www.udemy.com/testing-spring-boot-beginner-to-guru/?couponCode=GITHUB_REPO) online course